 On May 1, 2020, the Company received loan proceeds in the amount of \$1,310,000 under the Paycheck Protection Program ("PPP"), from Coastal States Bank in Atlanta, Georgia.
 The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act, "CARES Act", provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of the qualifying business.
 The loans and accrued interest are forgivable after eight or 24 weeks as long as the Company uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains payroll levels.
-The amount of loan forgiveness will be reduced if the Company terminated employees or reduced salaries during the applicable period.
+The amount of loan forgiveness will be reduced if the Company terminates employees or reduce salaries during the applicable period.

-The unsecured loan, which is in the form of a note dated April 29, 2020, matures on April 29, 2022 and bears interest at a rate of 1% per annum, payable monthly commencing on May 1, 2021.
+The unsecured loan, which is in the form of a note dated April 29, 2020, matures on April 29, 2022, and bears interest at a rate of 1% per annum, payable monthly commencing on November 29, 2020.
 The note may be prepaid at any time prior to maturity with no prepayment penalties.
-The Company has used the loan amount for eligible purposes, such as payroll expenses.
-The Company applied for forgiveness and is still waiting for the application to be processed and approved.
+The Company used the loan amount for eligible purposes, such as payroll expenses.
+On September 3, 2021, The Company received approval for forgiveness in the amount of \$723,000.